How to apply

 • Complete in as little as 15 minutes

-• Expert checks to avoid costly delays or rejections
+• Built to help you avoid mistakes, delays or rejected applications

 • Step-by-step guidance with real human support

-• Full legal compliance with the Office of the Public Guardian
+• Fully aligned with the requirements of the Office of the Public Guardian